Dolly Castro Sizzles In Tiny Gold Bikini At The Riviera Maya

 “You look amazing gorgeous,” declared a second fan.

-“The Nicaraguan queen you’re so amazing I have never understood I’ve been in Nicaragua 20 times and never seen any girl nearly insanely close to how gorgeous and beautiful you are and not only that I think you’re really cool from your social media…,” wrote another social media user.
+“The Nicaraguan queen you’re so amazing I have never understood I’ve been in Nicaragua 20 times and never seen any girl nearly insanely close to how gorgeous and beautiful you are and not only that I think you’re really cool from your social media…,” wrote another fan.

-And yesterday, Dolly posted another eye-catching photo of herself lying on her stomach.
+Just yesterday, Dolly posted another eye-catching photo of herself lying on her stomach.
 She posed on a white lounge chair and propped herself up with her arms.
 Her tiny black string bikini had very thin straps and she gazed at the camera with a flirty expression.
 She wore her hair in a middle part and opted for gold hoop earrings with the Louis Vuitton logo.
-In the caption, she noted that she was alongside her husband.